 NJM, which stands for New Jersey Manufacturers, sells auto insurance coverage in Connecticut, Maryland, New Jersey, Ohio and Pennsylvania.
 In addition to having the second-lowest average full coverage premium on our list, the company also earns the top spot in the 2021 J.D.
 Power U.S. Auto Insurance Study in the mid-Atlantic region, meaning many of NJM’s customers are satisfied with the company’s customer service.
 As a smaller company, NJM’s digital tools are not quite as robust as the tools provided by other companies, so it may not be the best choice for you if you prefer to handle your insurance online or via a mobile app.

 Learn more: NJM Insurance review

 If you are looking for coverage you can personalize to a high degree, Progressive may be a good place to start.
 The company offers a variety of optional coverage types, including loan or lease payoff, custom parts and equipment, rideshare coverage and roadside assistance.
-The company also has several discounts to help you lower your premium, including savings for good students, safe drivers, teen drivers and homeowners.
-It may be worth noting that Progressive’s customer satisfaction score from J.D.
-Power is below the industry average, so if you are looking for a company with highly-rated service, Progressive might not be the best fit.
+The company also has several discounts that may help you lower your premium, including savings for good students, safe drivers, teen drivers and homeowners.
+Progressive’s customer satisfaction score from J.D.
+Power is below the industry average, though, so if you are looking for a company with highly-rated service, Progressive might not be the best fit.